dineshba/tf-summarize/README.md

 ### Why do we need it ?

-##### For below use-cases:
 - Most of the time, we make changes to the terraform files or tf-var files and run the plan command.
-And we precisly know which resources will get affected.
+And we precisely know which resources will get affected.
 In those time, we would like to just see the resource name and it's change.
-- When our plan have more than say 10 changes, we will first see what are the deleted changes or we will just see the list of resources that get affected.
+- When our plan have more than say 10 changes, we will first see what are the deleted changes, or we will just see the list of resources that get affected.

 ![demo](example/demo.gif)